Cleveland Cavaliers Injury Report: Will Donovan Mitchell Play Against Magic Tonight? Deets Inside

 Will Donovan Mitchell Play Against Magic Tonight?

-The Cavs could have climbed to the No. 2 seed with a win but not only did they hold back some key players, the team also lost the game in the last few minutes in what looked like an effort to secure a match-up with Orlando instead.

-The Rocket Mortgage Fieldhouse echoed with the sound of boos as they moved into a 4-vs.-5 match-up.
+Matters worsened during the recent Sunday's regular-season closer against the low-tiered Hornets.
+Instead of leveraging a potential win to climb to the No. 2 seed to meet either the 76ers or Heat after the play-in, Cleveland not only rested several key players but seemingly bungled the final part of the game by playing without ball-handlers for the concluding six and a half minutes.

+The result was a setback that landed Cleveland a 4-vs.-5 match-up with Orlando, leading to an outpour of disappointment from spectators at the Rocket Mortgage Fieldhouse.

-However, if the Cavs triumph over the NBA’s fourth-youngest team and progress to the second round for the first time since 2018, the unfavorable vibes could be replaced with cheers.
-Yet, if their strategy causes another early playoff exit, it might lead to an eventful offseason in Northeast Ohio.
+However, if the Cavs manage to triumph over the NBA's fourth-youngest team and secure a spot in Round 2 for the first time since 2018, those boos will surely transform into cheers.
+Alternatively, if they encounter another early playoff exit, it could lead to an eventful offseason in Northeast Ohio.

+ALSO READ: Denver Nuggets Injury Report: Will Nikola Jokic Play Against Lakers Tonight?
+Deets Inside

 Cleveland Cavaliers Players Stats Against The Magic